forestgrape/coronavirus/index.md

 Based on the aerosol and dry form transmission models, expected spread patterns are discussed and the smoke-like transmission metaphor.
 Measures for controlling the Sars-CoV-2 transmission are outlined.
 Key is ventilation of indoor spaces and wearing a mask in risky indoor spaces.

-<p id="model">-----</p>
+<p id="dry-form-model">-----</p>

-## Models for Transmission
+## Models for Dry Form Transmission
+[in rework]
 In the following, the proposed model of dry form transmission is explained.
 The virus is attached to dry particulates or even just as a single particle.
 These dry particles dust like fly around or in the case of tiny particulates diffuse smoke like around.
-This yields a different transmission pattern than the aerosol [[Tellier](#tellier)], which is however still a relevant transmission pathway.
-The droplet model is likely to be less relevant, since the Sars-CoV-2 [infects primarily cells in the lower respiratory tract entry](#habitat-of-sars-cov-2) and [only small particulates reach the deep lungs](#particles).

 In their very illustrative paper [Chan et al.](#chan) show that the Sars-CoV-1 keeps its infectiousness in dry form, so dry form infection is possible in theory.